joantolos/joantolos/src/assets/posts/clean-code-clean-mind.md

 … the ultimatum: *“If you don’t want to go to school, you are going to work wit me”.* That was the end of the discussion and how my father became a construction worker.

 He learn the trade along side with his father and made a living with his hands and back.
-Later on he specialised as a plasterer which gave him the opportunity to build decorative pieces that where going to the ceilings of some prestigious buildings in the city.
+Later on he specialised as a plasterer which gave him the opportunity to build decorative pieces that were going to the ceilings of some prestigious buildings in the city.
 Some of his work was very artistic and beautiful, creating pieces with symmetrical forms and rich patterns.
 This lateral move also allowed him to work more at the workshop and not so much on the field, which was the correct move as he aged.

 My father version of that ultimatum for me was way better: _“You are old enough to start making some money so you are coming with me to learn how you do that. **You don’t have to do what I do but you have to do something**”_.
 Which I think is a pretty good improvement from the previous generation.

 So there I went, waking up really early in the morning to work on construction in my school summer vacation.

+# The days of building stuff with my hands

 I joined the crew of workers as one more and attended the first gathering where the boss distributed the work for the next weeks.
 I can say it was maybe my first job meeting ever: an informal gathering, standing up and in a hurry because there is work to do.
 Of course, I was not assigned to work alongside my father... that would have been too easy, "to work with daddy".
 I am sure my father arranged with his boss that I was assign with some decent guy, but not him.